UtkarshTheDev/IPCS-AI/README.md

-# 🤖 CSIP AI – Your Future Offline AI Assistant for CS/IP Projects
+# 🤖 CSIP AI – Your Future AI Assistant for CS/IP Projects

 > **🚧 Project Status: In Development** - This exciting AI tool is currently being planned and built.
 Stay tuned for updates!